 - Assist in organizing local markets and workshops for the “At the Farm Gate” buy-local program.

-- Assist in the research of local native plant and animal species including the production of text for interpretive signage and assist in development and delivery of presentations for the RMBR “Native Species Garden”
+- Assist in the research of local native and invasive plant and animal species including the production of text for interpretive signage and assist in development and delivery of presentations for the RMBR “AIS Awareness” program.

 - Assist in the development and delivery of environmental education programming for youth and adults.